openSUSE/basiliQA/README.md

 # basiliQA
-Run packaged testsuites on libvirt, cloud, or on a test laboratory.
+Run packaged multi-machine test suites with virtual machines, in cloud, or in a test laboratory.